Slavery & Human Trafficking Statement 2023

 4. Our due diligence processes in relation to our business and our suppliers

 Our Business Services Directors (Finance, Risk, Human Resources, Marketing & Business Development, Knowledge, Learning & Development and IT) and Office Services Manager (office, cleaning, building contractor and catering services) have primary and day-to-day responsibility for implementing the Procurement Policy, which was updated again this year.
 That Policy aims to ensure that:

 - as far as is possible, services are procured from all third-party providers through a process which is transparent, non-discriminatory and proportionate to the circumstances and requirements of each purchase;

-- the firm complies with its various regulatory and legal obligations, particularly regarding modern slavery and child labour; and
+- the firm complies with its various regulatory and legal obligations, particularly regarding the prevention of modern slavery and child labour; and

 - the firm’s Living Wage Employer commitment extends to our suppliers and all of their employees.

 5. Risk monitoring, compliance and ongoing monitoring

 Clients and prospective clients regularly ask us to confirm that we have a modern slavery policy and the policy also enables us to confirm that our practices align with theirs.

 6. Training for our staff